 This is a senior seminar on how to create the "green city" through sustainable urban development that moves cities from centers of excess and waste to models of environmental stewardship.
 Successful models of 21st century urban planning for alternate forms of energy development will be examined for urban socio-environmental change.
-Meets General Education Core Studies outcome U2.
 Prerequisite: Junior class standing.
 (As Needed)